 Forming & Operating LLCs, Business Law, Contracts, Transactions, Real Estate Law, & Estate Planning

 The KEYTLaw law firm was founded by Phoenix attorney Richard Keyt in 2001.
 Rick has been practicing Arizona law since 1980.
-He practices primarily in the areas of business law, contracts, commercial transactions, entity formations (more than 3,600+ LLCs formed since 2001), nonprofit corporations and charitable organizations, estate planning, probate and asset protection.
-Rick is a lecturer on Arizona LLCs at the Phoenix School of Law.
+He practices primarily in the areas of business law, contracts, commercial transactions, entity formations (7,000+ LLCs formed since 1992), nonprofit corporations and charitable organizations, estate planning (Wills & Trusts), probate and asset protection.

 He has extensive experience representing buyers and sellers of businesses and borrowers and lenders in loan transactions.
 At one time Rick was the Arizona attorney for one of the largest banks in the U.S. in connection with its loans secured by Arizona real estate.

 Rick has represented buyers and sellers of raw land, commercial, residential, office, shopping centers and industrial real estate, including multi-million dollar securitized loan transactions.

 Rick is the author and creator of all of the KEYTLaw websites and two law books.
 Rick’s first book is the “LLC Operations Manual,” a 170+ page that explains legal and practical issues that arise in the operation of a limited liability company.
 Members of Silver and Gold LLCs formed by Richard get a hard copy of the book and free access to the eBook.